 THE BIRTH OF THE HENRY J

 Around that time, Henry Kaiser was approached by Detroit investor Frederick C. Matthaei, then a principal shareholder of the automotive supplier American Metal Products (AMP).
-AMP and steel fabricator Haber Stump Harris had recently developed a compact car prototype, which Matthaei had originally hoped would allow AMP to become a full-fledged automaker.
-However, AMP had quickly realized that building a complete automobile was beyond its capabilities and Matthaei opted instead to sell the design to a larger company.
+AMP and steel fabricator Haber Stump Harris had recently developed a prototype compact car that Matthaei had originally hoped would allow AMP to become a full-fledged automaker.
+However, AMP quickly realized that building a complete automobile was beyond its capabilities and Matthaei opted instead to sell the design to a larger company.

-As the naysayers had gloomily predicted, turning AMP’s crude prototype into a production-ready car was more complicated and more expensive than Henry Kaiser had anticipated.
+As the naysayers had warned, turning AMP’s crude prototype into a production-ready car was more complicated and more expensive than Henry and Edgar had anticipated.
 Among other things, the AMP car could not easily accommodate the Continental six used in K-F’s full-size models.
 Since the company lacked the resources for an all-new engine, Kaiser-Frazer ended up purchasing four- and six-cylinder engines from Willys-Overland.
-The AMP prototype’s tubular frame also proved unworkable and was discarded in favor of a new perimeter frame designed by Ralph Isbrandt, who, ironically, had previously spoken up against buying the AMP design.
+The AMP prototype’s tubular frame also proved unworkable and was discarded in favor of a new frame designed by Ralph Isbrandt, who, ironically, had previously spoken up against buying the AMP design.

 With the RFC-imposed deadline fast approaching, there was little that could be done with the prototype’s awkward proportions, but in-house stylist Herb Weissinger added a new grille (reminiscent of the 1951 Frazer) and stubby, Cadillac-like tail fins.
 Darrin’s most visible contribution was the body sides, which had a trace of Darrin’s trademark “Darrin dip.”

-Kaiser-Frazer sold about 75,000 Henry Js in the first year, but ended the model year with over 7,000 unsold cars.
-Sales for 1952 were well under 35,000, despite a deal with Sears, Roebuck to market a facelifted version under the Allstate brand.
-It was downhill from there: The Henry J did well overseas despite the lack of a RHD version or suitable export suspension, but at home, the compact was going nowhere fast.
+Kaiser-Frazer sold about 75,000 Henry Js in the first year, but ended the model year with more than 7,000 unsold cars.
+Sales for 1952 amounted to fewer than 35,000 despite a deal with Sears, Roebuck to market a facelifted version of the Henry J under the Allstate brand name.
+Things got worse from there.
+The Henry J did well overseas despite the lack of a RHD version or suitable export suspension, but at home, early interest in the Kaiser compact was quickly fading.